hashicorp/terraform-cdk/website/docs/cdktf/concepts/assets.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

 In CDK for Terraform (CDKTF) v0.4+, asset constructs can manage assets for resources that need them, such as template_file, S3 bucket objects, or Lambda function archive files.
-You can use Terraform Assets to move existing files or directories into your CDK for Terraform application so that you can use them in CDKTF resources.
+You can use Terraform assets to move existing files or directories into your CDKTF application so that you can use them in resource definitions.

 Assets are especially useful for:

-- Copying over previously generated zip files with Lambda functions
+- Copying over previously generated zip files with Lambda functions.
-- Deploying static local files to S3
+- Deploying static local files to S3.

 ## Usage Example